-- Allows the surface's lightmap to tint the reflections.
-A value between 0 and 1 determines how much the reflection is tinted; values above 1 are permitted but seem to actually start inverting the effect.
+- How much the surface's lightmap tints the specular reflection.
+A value between 0 (off) and 1 (no reflection with completely black lightmap) determines how much the reflection is tinted; values above 1 are permitted but seem to actually start inverting the effect.

 - Enables warping of the reflection, "pushing" the top downward.

 - Note:Not available on

 - The amount the reflection should be warped by.

 - Generates cubemaps for use in materials.
 If this isn't run, objects will reflect the skybox (OB) or have an invalid reflection, white in Ep1 and pink checkerboards in MP.